 For Jenny Hill, Associate Director, Learning & Development at Sun Life, an emphasis on data analysis tools is also key.
 “We have tons of data and feedback at our disposal, and being able to analyze and visualize this data helps leaders to tell the story behind a learning experience from multiple perspectives,” she said.
 “The most successful learning leaders will be able to use this data to support more effective business decisions.”

 It is also important to master skills in video conferencing as well as video editing, she noted, as both will continue to play key roles in workplace learning and collaboration.

-Sheila Austin, BlueCat’s Senior Director, Learning & Development, sees well-integrated Learning Management Systems (LMS) as remaining important, as we move into 2022.
+Sheila Austin, BlueCat’s Senior Director, Learning & Development, sees well-integrated Learning Management Systems (LMS) as remaining important.
 “Having a centralized place to provide learning for team members is imperative to success, from onboarding, to becoming aware of changes in the business for all employees,” she said.
 “This has become even more important in the post-COVID world, as many organizations move from remote to a hybrid workforce.”

 Additionally, having a strategic group of learning subscriptions available for employees to leverage to enhance their learning is key, as are engagement tools such as Slido (an interaction tool for hybrid meetings) or Mentimeter (an interactive presentation software), to engage learners and grant them the ability to share their thoughts and ideas with the larger group.

 Designing learning experiences for the digital environment of today and tomorrow

 When thinking about the development of a largely remote workforce, it is becoming necessary to design for the digital environment.
 How are we going to design learning experiences, today and in the months ahead?